edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 configuration for enqueuing CLPR Application Messages destined to the remote CLPR Endpoint.
 The payment configuration also indicates how the handling of received CLPR Application Messages are paid for on the local CLPR Endpoint.
+The possible payment scenarios and configuration options for those scenarios is specific to the implementation of each CLPR Endpoint.

 To support the `ABFT` property, each CLPR Endpoint must ensure that the CLPR Application Messages are handled in the order they were sent and that replies are returned in the order in which the original messages are sent.
+There is no time constraint which must be met, only that the messages are eventually handled in order and eventually replied to in order.
+Note, some application use cases may allow for or require multiple replies to a single initiating message.
+In these cases, only the first reply must meet the ordering requirements.
+Subsequent replies have no such constraints.

 Through bundling the mechanisms of communication, trust, and payments into the `CLPR Connector Protocol`, the interledger application logic can remain free of these concerns.
 The separability of the connector logic from the application logic allows for a flexibility in deployment architecture and provides a way for ledgers which do not have strong state proof capabilities to integrate into the CLPR ecosystem through using a CLPR Endpoint relay.
+The use of such a relay does introduce an additional point of possible failure, cost, and trust which weakens the reliability and security compared to deployments which can cohouse the CLPR Endpoints and CLPR Applications.

 ![Separable Connector and Application](../assets/hip-0000-clpr/clpr-endpoint-separate-ledger.drawio.svg)

 ### CLPR Application Protocol

-The `CLPR Application Protocol` is an extensible collection of `CLPR Application Messages` that enable the communication and coordination between deployed CLPR Applications.
+The `CLPR Application Protocol` is an extensible collection of `CLPR Application Messages` and their semantics for handling that enable the communication and coordination between deployed CLPR Applications.
 Each extension is called a `Use Case` and specifies a set of messages and a message handler that enables the use case. `CLPR Applications` implement the programmatic interfaces of each use case they interact with and register themselves with the message handlers of the use cases.
-As the set of supported application use cases are expanded, creating new types of CLPR Application Messages, the message handlers will need to be updated.
+As the set of supported application use cases are expanded, creating new types of CLPR Application Messages, additional message handlers will need to be deployed.

-To keep the specification and implementation of this HIP from becoming too complex, the initial application use case supported is remote smart contract calls.
+To keep the specification and implementation of this HIP from becoming too complex, a single initial application use case is supported, the ability to perform remote smart contract calls.
 Future HIPS will support the transfer of ERC20 tokens, ERC721 NFTs, and transfer of Hiero native assets and will not have to modify the core mechanics of the `CLPR Connector Protocol` introduced in this HIP.

 ### Alternatives to `CLPR`